Proof of the $(\alpha,\beta)$--inversion formula conjectured by Hsu and Ma: Some explicit matrix inversions

-As displayed in \cite{1000}, Warnaar's elliptic matrix inversion has been used successfully in the theory of elliptic hypergeometric series.
-Now, with the help of Corollary \ref{gensolution-0}, we can obtain a new elliptic matrix inversion. \begin{lz} Let $F=(F(n,k))_{n\geq k\in {\Bbb Z}}$ and $G=(G(n,k))_{n\geq k\in {\Bbb Z}}$ be two infinite lower-triangular with the entries given by
+It is worth mentioning that the above three pairs of matrix inversions are also special $(f,g)$-inversion.
+The following three new matrix inversions are not special cases of the $(f,g)$-inversion but covered by the $(\alpha,\beta)$-inversion.
+This fact shows that the $(\alpha,\beta)$-inversion is essentially different from the $(f,g)$-inversion.
+As a matter of fact, by Corollary \ref{gensolution-0}, we may obtain the first new elliptic matrix inversion. \begin{tl} Let $F=(F(n,k))_{n\geq k\in {\Bbb Z}}$ and $G=(G(n,k))_{n\geq k\in {\Bbb Z}}$ be two infinite lower-triangular with the entries given by